Tariq-Mehmood-Malik/Ansible-Handbook/README.md

 # Ansible

   Ansible is an open-source automation tool used to automate tasks in IT systems.
 It works as a remote controller for managing computers, servers, and other devices.
 Ansible can be used to set up software, configure systems, or run commands on each device.

   It works by using simple ad-hoc commands or by using a book of instructions called playbooks written in a language called YAML.
 These playbooks tell Ansible what actions to perform on host devices.

   It connects to target systems via SSH or WinRM.
 It's agentless, meaning no special software needs to be installed on the managed nodes.
 It is push-based, meaning the control node pushes out configurations or tasks to the host nodes when you execute an ad-hoc command/playbook.

   It is known for its scalability, ease of use, and ability to manage diverse environments, including servers, cloud platforms, and network devices, all while ensuring consistency and reliability across systems.

   ### Key Terms of Ansible:
   - **Ansible Controller**: The machine from which Ansible is run.
   - **Module**: A unit of work Ansible uses to perform tasks.
   - **Task**: A single action within a playbook.
   - **Role**: A reusable set of tasks and configurations.
   - **Fact**: Information about a system gathered by Ansible.
   - **Play**: A section of a playbook targeting specific hosts with specific tasks.
   - **Host**: A target machine managed by Ansible.
   - **Inventory**: A file listing all hosts and groups of hosts for automation.

-  ## Ansible Inventory
+  ## Ansible Inventory Types
-   An inventory is a list of managed nodes that Ansible communicates with.
-The inventory can be static (a file) or dynamic (automatically generated from cloud providers or other sources).
-   Inventory is used to define hosts and groups of hosts.

    ### 1. Static Inventory (INI format)
    A static inventory is a simple, static file that lists all the hosts that Ansible will manage.
 It is commonly written in the INI format, which contains a list of groups and the hosts in each group.
    **Example of a static inventory in INI format:**